thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 module.exports = router;
 ```

-After the middleware has been attached, the `greet.js` module exports the `router`.
-Inside the `server.js` module, the `greet.js` module is required and the router is attached to an Express application.
+Inside the `server.js` module, require the `greet.js` module and attach the router to an Express application.
+An Express router behaves like middleware itself, so you can use it as an argument to the `app.use()` method.

 ```javascript
 'use strict';